-Figure 4.
-Van Krevelen plot of PO balls, PER DP2 and their corresponding butanolysis-derived chars and lignin deriving from run DP2.
+Figure 6.
+Van Krevelen plot of extracted PO balls, PER DP2 and their corresponding butanolysis-derived chars and lignin deriving from run DP2.

 The obtained results confirmed the occurred carbonization of both feedstocks, being the amount of carbon higher for the respective chars.
-Van Krevelen diagram shows that degradation proceeded mainly through the dehydration path that leads to humins formation and the two recovered chars have similar O/C and H/C molar ratios, which are characteristic of low rank coal and lignite, as observed for other butanolysis-derived chars.13 As consequence of the occurred carbonization, the HHV values were higher for the chars than the respective feedstocks making them promising solid fuel employable within the same process.
+Van Krevelen diagram shows that degradation proceeded mainly through the dehydration path that leads to humins formation and the two recovered chars have similar O/C and H/C molar ratios, which are characteristic of low rank coal and lignite, as observed for other butanolysis-derived chars.17 As consequence of the occurred carbonization, the HHV values were higher for the chars than the respective feedstocks making them promising solid fuel employable within the same process.
 Alternatively, they can be adopted as starting material for the preparation of adsorbents after a preliminary activation step aiming at the increase of their specific surface area that was lower than 10 m2/g.